Asian shares pare losses on U.S.-China trade optimism, oil slides

 Spot gold was 0.2 percent firmer at $1,203.58 per ounce.

+(This story has been refiled to fix dropped words in paragraph three)

-Reporting by Swati Pandey; Editing Eric Meijer
+Reporting by Swati Pandey; Editing by Eric Meijer